nebari-dev/nebari-docs/docs/docs/how-tos/nebari-local.md

 Nebari integrates kind under the hood by using its Terraform provider and a proper `local` deployment method, which grants native OS compatibility with Linux.

 :::warning
-Currently, Nebari does not support local mode on Windows and macOS.
+Currently, Nebari does not support local mode on Windows.
 :::

 To use kind, you will also need to install [docker engine](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).